plone/documentation/docs/i18n-l10n/use-an-external-translation-service.md

 ## Using the translation service with pre-configured services

-To easily use some external tools, the Plone community has implemented a package called [collective.translators](https://github.com/collective/collective.translators) that implements this functionality for Google Translate, Deepl, Deepseek, Ollama and Libre Translate.
+To use some external tools, the Plone community has implemented a package called [`collective.translators`](https://github.com/collective/collective.translators) that implements this functionality for Google Translate, Deepl, Deepseek, Ollama, and Libre Translate.

 Each of those services provides a control panel to tweak the configuration (API keys, languages, service endpoints, etc.)